achristie/save2db/readme.md

 **THIS IS NOT PRODUCTION READY CODE**

-Each folder in CMD shows a different, but complimentary use case for the Platts Market Data API
+Each folder in CMD shows a different, but complimentary, use case for the Platts Market Data API

 - [ Replacing a Datafeed with the Market Data API ](#replacing-a-datafeed-with-the-market-data-api)
 - [ Augmenting with Corrections ](#incorporating-corrections)